fengxia41103/myblog/content/thoughts/noah says.md

     screen, "萌的!!!" (the sound), and it is showing 曹操， "style
     name: Mengde".... hahahaha!!!
 Noah noah noah, what am I gonna do w/ your Chinese!?

+19. 11/15/2022 Sitting in Starbuck and he just finished his math homeworks.
+Asking him to throw away a leftover box to trash.
+Guess what!?
+He turned around w/ a stack of triangometry problem sheets in hand, and immediately he started working on it!? ... is this the same guy I know!?
+Unbelievable! and he looked quite happy working on the sheets.
+What a surprise!
+I asked him why, and he said he just wants to do more.. and 2nd trip to the same trash can he picked up yet another stack! hahaha... we joked about some kid throwing away his/her math homeworks that way so to avoid working on it and had a good laugh out of this.
+Wonderful time!